-Tables 1 through 3 provide summary statistics on several loan-related variables.
-Table 1 covers all borrowers and all loans.
-Table 2 looks at the sub-sample with only one-time loan takers (non-repeat borrowers) and Table 3 considers repeat borrowers and their first loan as well as their second and subsequent loans (repeat loans) in its two sub-tables.22

-The average loan made by the payment company is about INR 38,000, roughly about USD 570 in the nominal exchange rate or roughly about USD 1,900 in purchasing power parity exchange rate.
-The average loan size for a borrower increases on subsequent loans.
+Tables 1 through 3 provide summary statistics on several loan-related variables for full sample, sample of one-time loan takers (non-repeat borrowers) and sample of repeat borrowers.25 The average loan made by the payment company is about INR 38,000, roughly about USD 570 in the nominal exchange rate or roughly about USD 1,900 in purchasing power parity exchange rate.
+The average loan size and average implied tenure for a borrower increases on subsequent loans.
 The interest rate charged on all loans is 2% per month, regardless of whether it is a first or repeat loan.
 This appears to be a standard practice in other countries, too.
 In a seminal study, Petersen and Rajan (1994) find that for the small businesses in the United States, the benefit of the relationship accrues to the borrower through quantity and not price channels.
-As discussed earlier, all the loans had a suggested tenure of 90 days or 180 days, i.e., they were recommended to be paid back in those many days; going beyond suggested tenure did not entail any penalty or late fees, but only interest charges that would accrue monthly.
+In terms of performance, out of 9,327 loans in our sample, we classify about 31% as non-performing (19% as late, about 12% as default) and the remaining 69% as performing loans.